vgopal02/CoffeeQuiz/README.md

  -  #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the quiz fresh.
+    1. As a Returning Visitor, I want to be able to play the quiz with different questions..

         1. The questions are picked at random order from a database of hardcoded questions.